rjseymour66/rjseymour66.github.io/content/en/docs/linux/permissions.md

 # description:
 ---

+Every file and directory is owned by a user and group.

 Discretionary access control (DAC)
 : Flexible access control model where the owner of a resource (file, directory, etc.) determines who can access it and what actions they can perform.